Bonner Bolton

 Bonner Bolton (born June 1, 1987) is an American fashion model and former professional rodeo cowboy who specialized in bull riding.
 He won the 2007 world championship for the now-defunct Championship Bull Riding (CBR) organization.
 He also competed in the Professional Bull Riders (PBR) and Professional Rodeo Cowboys Association (PRCA) circuits.
-He placed fourth in the PBR World Finals in 2015.
+He placed fourth at the PBR World Finals in 2015.
 He performed as a stunt double for Scott Eastwood in the movie The Longest Ride, being the only one of four doubles who managed to make a virtually eight-second ride on the PBR top ranked bull Rango for an ending scene.
-His bull riding career was cut short by a neck injury sustained during a dismount from a bull he had just finished making an 8-second ride on at a PBR Built Ford Tough Series (BFTS) event in January 2016.
+His bull riding career was cut short by a neck injury sustained during a dismount from a bull he had just finished making an eight-second ride on at a PBR Built Ford Tough Series (BFTS) event in January 2016.
 He sustained a break to his C-2 vertebra.
 Bolton was temporarily paralyzed, but made a full recovery.
 The parent company, IMG, of the PBR made an offer to contract him as a fashion model in May 2016.
 Bolton now works steadily as a fashion model.

 Early life

-Bolton was born on June 1, 1987, in Odessa, Texas.
-Bolton was raised on a ranch located between Odessa and Gardendale, Texas, where he learned to train horses and continues to help out.
+Bonner Bolton was born on June 1, 1987, in Odessa, Texas.
+He was raised on a ranch located between Odessa and Gardendale, Texas, where he learned to train horses and continues to help out.
 His parents are Toya and Sally Bolton.
 He has two brothers, Brody and Bridger.
 He also has two sisters, Brylee and Bliss.
 He received his education from Odessa College and Texas Tech University through bull riding scholarships.

 Bolton is a second generation cowboy.
 His family has owned their ranch since 1903.
-His father, Toya Bolton, was a professional rodeo cowboy for 15 years (20 years total) and helped train Bolton.
-Toya Bolton won the George Paul Memorial in his professional bull riding days in 1991.
+His father, Toya Bolton, was a professional rodeo cowboy for 15 years (20 years total) and helped train Bonner.
+Toya won the George Paul Memorial in his professional bull riding days in 1991.
 When Bonner weighed enough, he approached his father about riding a bull.
 His brother, Brody, is also a bull rider, but gave it up for some time to be a saddle bronc rider.
-Bolton joined the junior rodeo when he was 10 years old.
-Bolton now makes his home outside Dallas, Texas.
-Bonner won his bull riding world title at age 20.
+Bonner joined the junior rodeo when he was 10 years old.
+He now makes his home outside Dallas, Texas.
+He won his bull riding world title at age 20.